MicrosoftDocs/power-automate-docs/articles/automation-center-overview.md

 ## Data and visualization strategy

 The information displayed on the [**Overview**](#overview-tab) and [**Runs**](#runs-tab) pages is based on cloud and desktop flow run data that is stored in Dataverse.
 These pages are designed to provide you with a **top-level** view of your flow run activities, including first-level child cloud or desktop flow runs associated with a particular top-level flow.
-This approach enables you to monitor the entire automation from beginning to end, allowing you to determine whether the automation succeeded or failed, as well as providing data on the total and average duration of the runs, among many other metrics.
+This approach enables you to monitor the entire automation from start to end, allowing you to determine whether the overall automation succeeded or failed, and providing data on the total and average duration of the runs, among many other metrics.

 > [!NOTE]
 >